 A term defined in the deed of settlement has the same meaning when used in these instructions.

-The property is a separate valuation property for the purposes of part 4.
-Subpart B of part 4 applies to the valuation of separate valuation properties.
+The property is a deferred selection property for the purposes of part 4.
+Subpart B of part 4 applies to the valuation of deferred selection properties.

 ASSESSMENT OF MARKET VALUE REQUIRED